 For example, consider a family that suffers a tragedy in their home.
 Overcome with grief, they agree to sell the property to their neighbor for $25.

-As unlikely a scenario as this may be, it’s likely courts would view this as a valid contract.
-In this case, the promisee (the family) would be given the psychological relief of selling their house.
+As unlikely a scenario as this may be, courts may view this as a valid contract.
+In this case, the promisee (the family) would be given the psychological relief of selling their house due to being rid of the mental burden of the tragedy.
 The fact that they did this for $25 has no bearing on the enforceability of the contract.

 This is called the Benefit-Detriment Theory.